U.S. Naval Hospital Yokosuka Honors Galley Supervisor for Exemplary Service

 |0

-This work, U.S. Naval Hospital Yokosuka Honors Galley Supervisor for Exemplary Service [Image 3 of 3], by Daniel Taylor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Naval Hospital Yokosuka Honors Galley Supervisor for Exemplary Service, by Daniel Taylor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.